Satono Diamond: 2017: Four-year-old season

 Satono Diamond began his 2017 campaign in the Grade 2 Hanshin Daishoten (over 3000 meters) on March 19th.
 He started at long odds-on with the only of his nine opponents to start at less than 28/1, these being Cheval Grand and the 2014 Tokyo Yushun winner One And Only.
 He won by one and a half lengths from Cheval Grand with the outsider Tosen Basil taking third place.
-On April 30th, the colt faced a rematch with Kitasan Black in the spring edition of the Tenno Sho (over 3200 meters) at Kyoto, and started 1.5/1 second favourite behind his older rival.
+On April 30, the colt faced a rematch with Kitasan Black in the spring edition of the Tenno Sho (over 3200 meters) at Kyoto, and started 1.5/1 second favourite behind his older rival.
 He finished third of the seventeen runners, beaten by one and a quarter lengths plus a neck by Kitasan Black and Cheval Grand.

 In August, Satono Diamond was sent to France to be prepared for a challenge for the Prix de l'Arc de Triomphe.
 On his European debut he started second favourite for the September 10th Prix Foy (over 2400 meters) on soft ground at Chantilly Racecourse.
 After briefly taking the lead 300 meters out, he faded to finish fifth behind the German challenger Dschingis Secret.
 In the Prix de l'Arc de Triomphe three weeks later, he made no impact and came home fifteenth of the eighteen runners behind Enable.

 2018: Five-year-old season

 On his first run as a five-year-old, Satono Diamond finished third to Suave Richard in the Kinko Sho at Chukyo Racecourse on March 11th.
 Three weeks later, he started third favorite in the betting for the Grade 1 Osaka Hai at Hanshin.
 However, he was "never a threat" and came home seventh behind Suave Richard, six and a quarter lengths behind the winner.
-On June 24th at the same track, he was made favourite for the Grade 1 Takarazuka Kinen (over 2500 meters).
+On June 24th at the same track, he was made favourite for the Grade 1 Takarazuka Kinen (over 2200 meters).
 He fought for the lead with the eventual winner Mikki Rocket early in the straight, but then faded in the closing stages to finish sixth.

 After the summer break Satono Diamond returned on October 8th when he was the 1.3/1 second favorite behind Cheval Grand in the Grade 2 Kyoto Daishoten (over 2400 meters).
 Ridden by Yuga Kawada, he settled in the midfield before overtaking the front-running Win Tenderness early in the straight, and held off the late run by the filly Red Genova to win by half a length.
 Diamond returned to the highest class for his next race, and finished sixth behind Almond Eye in the Japan Cup at Tokyo on November 24th.
 Satono Diamond ended his season on December 23rd, with an attempt to repeat his 2016 success at the Arima Kinen, but came home sixth of the sixteen runners behind Blast Onepiece.

+Racing form

+Satono Diamond won eight races out of 18 starts.
+This data is available based on JBIS, netkeiba and racingpost.